sr320/course-FISH510-2025/CHATBOT.md

 ## 📚 Content Coverage

-The chatbot has access to all course materials:
+The chatbot provides comprehensive information about:
-- Syllabus and course policies
+- Course structure and learning objectives
-- Weekly learning objectives and topics
+- Assignment deadlines and requirements
+- Key concepts in marine epigenetics
-- Research papers and supplementary readings
+- Research papers and reading materials
-- Assignment descriptions and deadlines
+- Climate change and organism responses
-- Discussion guidelines and participation requirements
+- DNA methylation and epigenetic mechanisms
-- GitHub Discussions structure and expectations
+- Course policies and participation guidelines

 ## 🔒 Privacy & Security

+- **No External APIs**: No data sent to external services
-- **Local Processing**: Course documents are processed locally
+- **Local Responses**: All responses generated locally
-- **API Usage**: Only question content is sent to OpenAI (no course materials)
 - **No Storage**: Conversations are not stored or logged
 - **Academic Use**: Designed specifically for educational purposes
+- **Open Source**: All code is transparent and auditable

 ## 🛠️ Customization

 The chatbot can be customized by:
-- **Adding Content**: New course materials are automatically indexed
-- **Modifying Prompts**: Adjust the AI's response style and focus
+- **Adding Responses**: Modify the keyword responses in `app.py`
-- **UI Changes**: Update the interface design and features
+- **UI Changes**: Update the HTML interface and styling
-- **New Features**: Add functionality like assignment tracking or study guides
+- **New Features**: Add new question categories and responses
+- **Deployment**: Easy deployment to Railway or other platforms

 ## 📖 Full Documentation